Top 10 Minecraft BEST Armor Enchantments

 Projectile Protection IV

 The Projectile Protection enchantment is one of the most useful enchantments that you can use in Minecraft.
 You can use it with any sort of armor piece, like helmets, chest plates, leggings, or boots.
-This makes Projectile Protection rather versatile.
 The main purpose of it, as the same suggests, is to protect you from projectiles.
 It successfully reduces the amount of damage you take from attacks that are considered projectiles in Minecraft.

 While using Projectile Protection, you will notice a significant reduction in the damage you receive from arrows, tridents, shulker bullets, llama spit, and blaze fireballs.
 In the case of wither skulls and ghast fireballs, you will notice a damage decrease only during the impact but not during the actual explosion.